Elle Skala, Dr. Tracy King, Christie Rogers, and Mary Beth Busby

 The timing of this meeting was perfect because the National Institutes of Health (NIH) just released their long-anticipated Strategic Plan for Fragile X Syndrome, FXTAS, and FXPOI.
 It will guide federal Fragile X research funding for at least the next five years and open the door for continued funding of the Fragile X Research Centers of Excellence.

 Thank you to everyone who helped shape this plan.
 It is important to FRAXA that we support all efforts in advancing Fragile X research and work together in order to accomplish the overarching goal: effective treatments and ultimately a cure.
 We are pleased to see some of our FRAXA friends on the cover, including Andy Tranfaglia and Taylor Stevenson.

-Ellen Skala, also referred to as Elle, serves as the Program Coordinator at the FRAXA Research Foundation’s Program Coordinator up until April 2021.
+Elle served as FRAXA Research Foundation’s Program Coordinator up until April 2021.
 Elle has been involved in the nonprofit sector since 2015, working with organizations such as The American Diabetes Association and The Make-A-Wish Foundation.
-Elle has experience in grant writing and personal fundraising campaigns and is excited to work on the FRAXA team.
-In her role as program coordinator, Elle communicates with FRAXA Volunteer Ambassadors and other supporters throughout the country, connecting them to the mission and assisting them in personal fundraising campaigns.
+In her role as program coordinator, she communicated with FRAXA Volunteer Ambassadors and other supporters throughout the country, connecting them to our mission and assisting them in personal fundraising campaigns.